NordicSemiconductor/pc-nrfutil/README.md

 Once you have the customized `dfu_cc_pb2.py` file in your repository you will need to adapt the actual tool to conform to the new format you have designed.
 To do that you will need to alter several of the Python source files included, as well as potentially having to modify the command-line options to fit the contents of your Init Packet.
 Refer to [init_packet_pb.py](nordicsemi/dfu/init_packet_pb.py) and [package.py](nordicsemi/dfu/package.py) for the contents themselves, and to [\_\_main\_\_.py](nordicsemi/__main__.py) for the command-line options.

+### Adapting the bootloader to the new Init Packet format

+Since you have modified the Init Packet format you will have to do the same with the embedded bootloader, which can be found in the Nordic nRF5 SDK under `examples/dfu/bootloader_secure`.